National Stanley Family Association 27th Reunion

 REGISTRATION: Please click here for the registration form.
-Registration is due by June 21st by mail.
-Check-in will begin at 1:00 p.m. on Friday, June 26 at the Blackwell Center for the Performing Arts on 204 Henry St. and will last until 5:00 p.m.
-Check-in will also occur on Saturday, June 27 from 9:00 a.m. untill 9:30 a.m. at the same location.
+Registration is due by June 12th by mail or email.
+Check-in will begin at 1:00 p.m. on Friday, June 17 at the Bear Creek Meeting House. and will last until 5:00 p.m.
+Check-in will also occur on Saturday, June 18 from 9:00 a.m. untill 9:30 a.m. at the same location.

 You can also pay via PayPal using the link below.
 Please mail or email your registration form in addition to paying via PayPal.
 Thanks.